Cavalry FC would have expected to have secured a place in the Canadian Premier League Island Games second round by now.

 And Wheeldon Jr. will be certain his current squad will get themselves to the second round and then challenge for the title itself.

-But without his clever internationals, he may need to rely on another couple of those professional performances before the Island Games are finished.
+But without its clever internationals, Cavalry FC may need to rely on more “professional performances” before the Island Games are finished.